typedb/typedb-docs/0001-typedb/01-start/05-sample-app.md

 The following Python script executes 4 simple requests to the `iam` database.

-You can save it locally and run it with the [Python](https://www.python.org/downloads/) v.3.9+.
+We can save it locally and run it with the [Python](https://www.python.org/downloads/) v.3.9+.
 Make sure to install [typedb python driver](../../02-clients/04-python.md) with pip.

 Use the source code below or the [explanation](#explanation) section to explore 4 requests performed in the sample app.